stakeordie/scrt-auction/README.md

 Conversation points

-- What pagination tools required possible?
+- What pagination tools are required-possible?
 - Closed auctions have pagination active don't
-- The role of the label, hide it from the user
+- The role of the label, hide it from the user, emoji, identicon
 - Application specific viewing keys
 - Transaction management
+- Limit the number of emoji so they won't change after release
--
+- Decrease allowance takes SCRT